Grulfen/SwarmSight/README.md

 ##Motion Comparison Statistics

 Need to know if the motion between two videos is different in a statistically significant way?
 Just load the video motion data and click "Compute Statistics".
-You'll get a the results of a tow-tailed T-Test, including the p-value, and its *** significance.
+You'll get a the results of a two-tailed T-Test, including the p-value, and its *** significance.
 Will also show a chart of the two videos with error bars showing the 0.05 significance thresholds.

 ![SwarmVision Statistics](https://raw.githubusercontent.com/justasb/SwarmVision/master/Screenshots/Stats.JPG)